-Prince Harry Announces His Choice For Best Man With the Sweetest Picture
+Prince Harry Announces His Choice For Best Man With The Sweetest Picture

 The Duke of Cambridge is honoured to have been asked, and is very much looking forward to supporting his brother at St George's Chapel, Windsor on May 19th. pic.twitter.com/mQ0eh7Q0pR— Kensington Palace (@KensingtonRoyal) April 26, 2018

 Prince Harry also served as William's best man in his wedding to Kate Middleton in 2011.
-Effectively, William is just returning the favour.
+Effectively, William is just returning the favor.

 Prince Harry served as best man to The Duke of Cambridge at his wedding to Miss Catherine Middleton in 2011. pic.twitter.com/klHGqeAyeb— Kensington Palace (@KensingtonRoyal) April 26, 2018